BradleyC/Delian/README.md

 ## Expected Outcome:
 Creating a game should allow our community to rapidly surface use cases required in a proper toolchain for governance.

-A continuous game should provide a backdrop for experimentation - each DAO can choose any strategy for coordination and quickly test it.
+A continuous, long-lived game should provide a backdrop for experimentation - each DAO can choose any strategy for coordination and quickly test it.
 How do the members decide on a move?
 How does the DAO allocate resources?

 Over the long term, DAOs should be able to quickly iterate on strategies for coordination as they compete to win games.
 Winning strategies can then be applied toward real world use cases.